 To move from Fromm’s having to being modes, Yalom discusses “awakening” moments, pricks of consciousness.

 I found one such awakening moment in the writing of contrarian and essayist Christopher Hitchens.
-“I don’t have a body, I am a body” noted Christopher Hitchens when he was dying from cancer.
-In that simple sentence Hitchens recognizes his lucid mind is forever hitched to his ailing body.
+“I don’t have a body, I am a body” noted Hitchens when he was dying from cancer.
+In that simple sentence, he recognizes his lucid mind is forever hitched to his ailing body.

 Others have mentioned different modes of existence and moving between them.
 Margaret Atwood noted the duality of the writer, Joan Didion wrote about absently writing notes when her husband died and then wondering who wrote them.
 Physicist Alan Lightman contemplated himself against the stars.